kiran-brahma/dante-astro-theme/src/content/books/book-notes-zero-to-one.md

 ### Monopolies are beneficial for both society and business since they indicate superiority over competitors

 - People often think of powerful, malicious corporations unfairly pushing out competitors when they hear the term "monopoly."
-However, monopolies can actually be a driver of innovation
+However, monopolies can be a driver of innovation
   - Firstly, being a monopoly does not necessarily mean that the competitor is being unfairly treated.
 Rather, they simply cannot compete because you are doing something much better than them.
   - Similarly, it is not necessarily a bad thing if you create something unique that no other business can replicate.
-- Google enjoys a monopoly over the internet search market, which may seem unfair to other businesses who wish to enter the search engine market.
+- Google enjoys a monopoly over the Internet search market, which may seem unfair to other businesses who wish to enter the search engine market.
 However, it has undoubtedly been beneficial for everyone who uses Google's robust search engine.
   - Monopolies can advance society, as they inspire other companies to develop superior solutions to unseat the monopoly.
 To compete with Google, one must create a search engine that is superior to Google.
 If successful, consumers will benefit from the rewards.
 - Monopoly is an ideal condition for building a successful and highly profitable company.
-You set your prices, which guarantee high profitability.
+You set your prices, which guarantees high profitability.
 However, competitors may force you to keep your prices low, leading to lower profits, as is visible in the airline industry.

 ### Successful companies need to develop secrets others cannot copy